JimCarnicelli/jcTBL/README.md

 set cls.training_threads to 4 and when you call cls.train(), it will keep all of them busy and run about 4 times faster.
 Set cls.use_best_rules to 10 and training will run about 10 times faster with potentially minimal loss of accuracy (or increase in number) of training rules devised.
+I also added in many low-level features like early bailing, hashing, and modest caching to optimize speed and memory usage.

 I purposely decided not to include support for reading and writing files because I didn't want to prejudice you, the developer, as to how and where